DaBackpack/Text-py/README.txt

 append: String ---- This holds a string which will be appended to the string produced by the say() method.
 You can use this to hold context-insensitive information for the user,
     i.e. printing "You are on the verge of death!" after the player has low hit points in any arbitrary battle.
 room: String ------ Contains the name of the player's current location.
 This is displayed to the user in the program header.
+hide_val: Boolean - (Default false) If false, displays the input window at the bottom.
+If true, hides the input window, turning the game into a normal NVL game.

 Optional, but maybe still useful variables: